Evie-Y/Fabula-Ultima-Character-Creator/README.md

 Minimal Viable Outcome:
 - A window that has the tabs Class, Stats, and Bonds.
-The different Classes, Bonds and Stats can be dragged to the 'character' window.
-Bonds can be edited by the user afterward.
+The different Classes, Bonds and Stats are listed.

 ## Milestones